simranss/flutter_iterable_dropdown/README.md

     customItems: CustomItems(
       start: ListTile(
         leading: const Icon(Icons.add),
-        title: const Text('Add new customer'),
+        title: const Text('Add new option'),
         onTap: _createCustomer,
       ),
       end: TextButton(
         onPressed: _showAdvancedFilters,
-        child: const Text('Show all customers'),
+        child: const Text('Show all options'),
       ),
     ),
   );
 }
 ```

-Those boundary widgets stay visible regardless of what the user types into the search box and cannot be selected, so they are ideal for headers or CTA rows.
+Those boundary widgets stay visible regardless of what the user types into the search box and cannot be selected, so they are ideal for headers or sticky rows.

-### Custom Trigger (MenuAnchor-style)
+### Custom Builder (MenuAnchor-style)

 When you want full control over the dropdown button, provide a `builder` and an optional `child`.
 The `builder` receives the controller and the `child` widget so you can recreate a MenuAnchor-like